Last Updated on

 Bass Lake Trail

-Bass Lake Trail is another hike near Boone and Blowing Rock.
-It is a really easy loop (.8 miles), though there are longer options including The Maze (3 miles).
+Bass Lake Trail is an awesome hike near Blowing Rock and Boone.
+It is a really easy loop (0.8 miles), though there are longer options including The Maze (3 miles).
 The loop is wheelchair-accessible and good for strollers, which is great for travel-with-baby people like us.

 Like to fish?
 This place has that available, so don’t forget your poles!